nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part2.html.md

 ### Q10.
 How do you control users and objects hosted by your infrastructure provider (like logins, access and role control, etc.)?

-1. A common 'admin' or 'superuser' account shared by engineers.This increases the possibility of a breach into your infrastructure provider account.
+1. A common 'admin' or 'superuser' account shared by engineers.
+This increases the possibility of a breach into your infrastructure provider account.
 2. Individual named user accounts.
 This makes a loss of credentials less likely and easier to recover from, but it doesn't scale very well as the team grows.
-3. LDAP and/or Active Directory integration.This is much more secure than shared accounts, but requires additional architectural considerations to ensure that the provider's access into your corporate network is configured correctly.
+3. LDAP and/or Active Directory integration.
+This is much more secure than shared accounts, but requires additional architectural considerations to ensure that the provider's access into your corporate network is configured correctly.
 4. Single sign-on through OAuth or SAML.
 This provides token-based access into your infrastructure provider while not requiring your provider to have access to your corporate network.

 ### Q11.
 How do you track the changes made by different users in your infrastructure provider's environments?